 After graduation you approach the leisure industry from both a social and a business point of view.
 Career examples are: strategic manager in a theme park, policy officer in the field of culture, consultant or researcher in the field of tourism and events.

 Like to learn more?
-After your bachelor.
+After your BSc Leisure Studies.

 (Left: Linda Wijnhoven)